So true story… a few months back I was driving my littles to the park (only driving about 15 mph since we were in a residential neighborhood) when I

 The fresh aqua tire brings in the colors of the oversized “ornaments” and pairs well with her light blue walls perfectly!
 When her son walked in from school he had to ask if that was a tire sitting under the tree as it threw him off for a minute.
 LOL!

-Instead of letting Discount Tire have all the fun with one of your old tires when it’s time to replace them, keep that tire and make something creative out of it!
+Instead of leaving your old tire at the shop, snag one or two to make something creative out of it!
 We’ve seen planters, baskets, swings, dog beds and ottomans made from old tires and they are super cool… and very cheap to DIY!

-Keep up with Discount Tire + America’s Tire on their social networks or look up the hashtags #OldTiresTurnNew, #RecycledTires and #MyDiscountTire for trending projects and to see the latest and greatest!
-Be sure to check out more of our Merry & Bright wood cut out nestled in the branches, Merry & Bright Antler Pallet Art, December 25 Sign and our Paper Wrapped Trees that are in this month’s issue of People Mag! ;)
+Be sure to check out more of our Merry & Bright wood cut out nestled in the branches, Merry & Bright Antler Pallet Art, December 25 Sign and our Paper Wrapped Trees that are in this month’s issue of People Mag! 😉